taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Eireena, off-panel: **"I'm so sorry for your loss, Asoka."**

 Inside, Asoka is kneeling, head bowed.
 They are wearing clean trousers and sleeveless shirt, but their feet, hands, and head are bare.
-Asoka's long reddish hair is tied back in a half ponytail, and Iri, now displaying a reddish back and cream coloured bottom to better camouflage from its perch on Asoka's neck, peers out from under Asoka's hair.
+Asoka's long reddish hair is tied back in a loose ponytail, and Asoka hugs Iri, who is cuddled up to Asoka in their lap.
 Before Asoka is a large steaming mug of hot tea, but Asoka hasn't touched it.
 Tears run down their face, past an upper lip that shows just the tiniest hints of fuzzy hair.

 We see Eireena McLeland, High Priestess of the Biononymous and leader of this Green Haven, a tiny woman, silver haired, wrinkled face showing deep sorrow, sitting on a floor cushion and wearing an elaborately embroidered jacket.
 On either side of her sit two other adult Biononymous: a man and a woman, somewhat younger than Eireena.
 The man looks at Asoka, his dark face sad but gaining a gleam of curiosity and fascination when he shifts his gaze to Iri.
 The woman's face, half-hidden behind long, thick, gently curling dark hair, is one of calm contemplation.